 - You can start with just a few flights and build up over time

 - No need to get dressed up in Lycra or perform in front of others

-Stair climbing is now so popular that more than 10,000 stairways have now been rated for calorie burn worldwide.
-Why not use our interactive map to see if you can find rated stairs near you?
+Stair climbing is now so popular that more than 15,000 stairways have now been rated for calorie burn worldwide on the StepJockey platform.

 Stair climbing versus walking

 Perhaps the best way to think of stair climbing is as a more powerful form of walking.
-Both are good for you but because stair climbing requires you to pull your weight against gravity, it requires more effort and its health benefits accrue more rapidly.
+Both are good for you but because stair climbing requires you to pull your weight against gravity, its health benefits accrue much more rapidly.

 Even when climbing stairs at a normal pace, you will burn two to three times more energy than walking on the flat at a brisk pace.
 This extra benefit is reflected in health outcomes.

 The Harvard Alumni Study, one of the biggest scientific studies to date, found that men who climbed an average of eight or more flights of stairs a day had a 33% lower mortality rate than men who were sedentary.
 That’s considerably better than the 22% lower death rate observed in men who walked 1.3 miles a day.